All Episodes

 Before businesses start hiring, they need increased demand for their products, more work for their employees, and more revenue to pay those workers.

-We're skeptical it's gonna be a big job creator, said Bill Reese to tax counsel for the National Federation of Independent Business.
+We're skeptical it's going to be a big job creator, said Bill Reese, the tax counsel for the National Federation of Independent Business.

 There's certainly nothing wrong with giving a tax break to a business that's hired a new worker, but in terms of being an incentive to hire a lot of workers, we're skeptical.